Should Florida Restore Felon Voting Rights?

 - Former felons who can fully participate in our democracy are less likely to reoffend.
 Florida’s Department of Parole found that felons whose voting rights Crist and his Clemency Board restored were two thirds less likely to reoffend than those who did not apply or didn’t have their voting rights restored.

-- The disenfranchisement of 21% of Florida’s African American population is four times that of other Floridians.
+- The disenfranchisement of 21 percent of Florida’s African American population is four times that of other Floridians.
 This has its roots in post-Civil War racial segregation laws and, significantly, in the impact of War on Drugs on low-level drug users.

 - The Amendment would merely bring Florida’s laws in line with other states, while remaining more restrictive than many.
 Countries like Canada and Germany and the states of Maine and Vermont not only allow felons to vote from jail, but actively encourage it to give them a stake in their society.